 Two letters of reference — Fill out the top portion of the reference letter form (pdf) and send to your references.
 They should mail the completed form directly to the MFA office.
 References should be able to assess your qualifications for graduate study in writing.
 These can be from teachers, other writers, or professional associates.
 (References are not required for those applying for the Residency Writers Conference.)

-Transcripts — Arrange for official, sealed transcripts of your undergraduate and, if applicable, your graduate studies, showing evidence of degrees earned to be sent to the MFA office from your previous school(s).
+Transcripts — Arrange for official, sealed transcripts of your undergraduate and/or graduate studies, showing evidence of degrees.
+Please have these sent directly to the MFA office from your previous school(s).
 Mailing transcripts to Pacific’s undergraduate admissions office or other departments may cause your application to be delayed.
 (Transcripts are not required for those applying for the Residency Writers Conference.)

 Application fee — A non-refundable fee of $50 is required for an application in one genre.
 A non-refundable fee of $75 is required for an application in two genres.

 - Call 503-352-1531 to use your credit or debit card

 - Mail a check payable to Pacific University